guzelcihad/kubernetes-notes/README.md

 apiVersion : This is the version of the Kubernetes API you're using to create the objects.
 <br>
 kind : Refers to the type of object we are trying to create.
-For ex: Pod, service, replicaset, deployment
+For ex: POD, service, replicaset, deployment
 <br>
 metadata: Information about the object like its name, labels etc. This is form of a dictionary.
 <br>